 On the far bank, I also did quite a bit of rock scrambling.
 The booties were okay climbing around the boulder and cliffs, but there is absolutely no ankle support, and I could feel every uneven surface.
 I use to do quite a bit of diving from the shore, and walking over uneven rocks while wearing booties is never a fun experience.

 After a couple of hours on the river, my feet were starting to feel sore.

 The grip is terrible.
 They slide over wet and greasy surfaces and there is not enough grip to offer much assistance.
 The grip is poor both on land and in the water.

-The only surfaces I feel that the grip is adequate is on dry rocks, sands and pea gravel.
-Surfaces where all footwear excel.
+The only surfaces I feel that the grip is adequate was on dry rocks, sands, and pea gravel.
+Surfaces where all footwear excels.

 Now, while the grip is bad.
 It is possible to wade in them but a lot of care must be taken to place your feet solidly between steps.

 The soles are also very soft and flexible.
 This flexibility does allow your feet to mold to the shape of the rocks.